Waimea-RDNicholls/300DTD_Assessment/docs/Development.md

 ### 16/08/2024

-Made the requested text colour change: ![alt text](images/buttontext.png)
+Made the requested text colour change: ![alt text](images/buttontext.png) Now text is white instead of black universally.

 Validated my HTML:
 Note that all ignored 'errors' are just HTMX.